7 Back-fire Risks

 Tooltip Text

 The research agenda from Center on Long-term Risk above mentions the commitment race problem.
-In some situations, it is strategically advantageous to “move first”, or credibly commitment to a policy of behaviour that does not depend on strategic information about another agent.
+In some situations, it is strategically advantageous to move first, or credibly commit to a policy of behaviour that does not depend on strategic information about another agent.
 Come up with examples of such situations.
-Try to think of examples where multiple agents are incentivised to “move first” and explain the problems with such a race to do so in the examples you have given.
+Try to think of examples where multiple agents are incentivised to move first and explain the problems with such a race in the examples you have given.

 Tooltip Text

-Another dual-use capability that is central to cooperation is theory of mind: the ability to reason about the mental and emotional states of others.
+Another dual-use capability that is central to cooperation is theory of mind (ToM): the ability to reason about the mental and emotional states of others.
 It is evident how understanding others can facilitate cooperation, but just as commitments can be used for threats and extortion, theory of mind can be used for manipulation and deception.
-The next resource covers the opportunities and risks of theory of mind in large language models.
-Pay special attention to section 3.2: “Cooperation and competition”, which explains the dual use aspects of theory of mind in a multiagent setting.
+The next resource covers the opportunities and risks of theory of mind in LLMs.
+Pay special attention to section 3.2: cooperation and competition, which explains the dual-use aspects of theory of mind in multi-agent settings.

 Tooltip Text